configu/configu/packages/integrations/stores/sqlite/README.md

 ## Configuration

-Configu needs to be authorized to access your Microsoft SQL Server database.
+Configu needs to be authorized to access your SQLite database.
 Configu utilizes [TypeORM](https://typeorm.io) under the hood to establish a connection with the database using [data source options](https://typeorm.io/data-source-options#better-sqlite3-data-source-options) you need to supply.

 ## Usage